 The Company purchased COLI policies or contracts insuring the lives of certain employees eligible to participate in certain of the deferred compensation and pension plans as a means of funding benefits under such plans.
 The Company purchased both fixed and variable life insurance contracts and does not purchase "split-dollar" life insurance policy contracts.
-The Company only holds contracts or policies that provide for a fixed or guaranteed rate of return.
 The CSV of these COLI contracts are carried at the amounts that would be realized if the contract were surrendered at the balance sheet date, net of the outstanding loans from the insurer.
 The Company has the intention and ability to continue to hold these COLI policies and contracts.
 Additionally, the loans secured by the policies do not have any scheduled payment terms and the Company also does not intend to repay the loans outstanding on these policies until death benefits under the policy have been realized.
 Accordingly, the investment in COLI is classified as long-term in the accompanying consolidated balance sheets.

 The change in the CSV of COLI contracts, net of insurance premiums paid and gains realized, is reported net in compensation and benefits expense.
-As of April 30, 2023 and 2022, the Company held contracts with net CSV of \$198.0 million and \$183.3 million, respectively.
-If the issuing insurance companies were to become insolvent, the Company would be considered a general creditor; therefore, these assets are subject to credit risk.
+As of April 30, 2024 and 2023, the Company held contracts with net CSV of

+\$219.0 million and \$198.0 million, respectively.
+If the issuing insurance companies were to become insolvent, 80% of the net CSV would be subject to credit risk as the Company would be considered a general creditor.
 Management, together with its outside advisors, routinely monitors the claims paying abilities of these insurance companies.